Home » Study at King's » Year 12 Access and Application Support Programme

 Tutoring

-We are delighted to announce that for the 2024 Programme we have partnered with Tutorbility to provide participants with tutoring to support their A Level studies.
+We are delighted to announce that for the 2025 Programme we have again partnered with Tutorbility to provide participants with tutoring to support their A Level studies.

-Founded by current King's student Chinedum Franklin Okolo, Tutorbility is an educational company with a team of students tutors from Oxford, Cambridge and Russell Group institutions, who provide tailored tutoring and education consultancy services.
+Founded by King's alumnus Chinedum Franklin Okolo, Tutorbility is an educational company with a team of students tutors from Oxford, Cambridge and Russell Group institutions, who provide tailored tutoring and education consultancy services.

 The mission of Tutorbility is clear: to guide ambitious learners towards their dream universities and future careers, by using tutors who were recently in the same shoes as our prospective students and achieved stellar academic records with A's and A*’s.
 With a steadfast commitment to personalised and relatable support, they share the keys to academic success, igniting the potential of the next generation.

-Through Tutorbility, we are able to provide participants with tutoring for seven weeks, immediately following the residential, to support their A Level studies in a subject of their choice.
+Through Tutorbility, we are able to provide participants with tutoring for ten weeks to support their A Level studies in a subject of their choice.
 Participants will receive one hour of tutoring per week, free of charge.

 Eligibility